By Lorena Reynoso-Singh

 Include Self-Care In Your Holiday Planning

-What if in the same way you planned for just the right wreath for your door, just the right presents for each and every person you love and just the right lights for your tree, you also plan in advance the care for your emotional, mental and physical wellbeing when managing interacting with those difficult people?
+What if in the same way you planned for just the right wreath for your door, just the right presents for each and every person you love and just the right lights for your tree, you also plan in advance the care for your emotional, mental and physical wellbeing when managing to interact with those difficult people?

 What if you didn’t have to experience being a deer stuck in the headlights once again with a boundary-crossers’ un-welcomed remarks?
 What if you can plan for more enjoyment, ease, fun and connecting BEFORE the holidays?